RhyanRodriguez3/RhyanRodriguez3/README.md

 - Brbarians to bearacrates.
 Lawrence M mILLER.
 - bLUE OCean strategy (Marketing, differentiation strategy)
 - Who not HOw by dan sullivan with dr ben hardy
 - SOLD: Every Real Estate Agent’s Guide to Building a Profitable Business by David M Greene
+- 22 Immutable laws of marketing.

 <br />